Free Pokémon Restock Discord vs Paid Cook Group

 Consider paid if

-You want cleaner monitors, staff context, faster prep, ACO eligibility when available, and a guided Discord workflow.
+You want cleaner monitors, staff answers, faster prep, ACO eligibility when available, and an organized Discord release process.

 Upgrade when